SESYNC-ci/CSI-2015/Lessons/R/tidyr_dplyr.md

 ------------------------------------------------------------------------

 We could make our *counts\_1990w* table more informative by adding the full name of the species.
-This can be done most simply by joining the table with the *species* table by matching species IDs.
+This amounts to joining the table with the *species* table, with matching done by species ID.

 ``` r
 counts_1990w_join <- inner_join(counts_1990w, species,
                                 by = c('species' = 'species_id'))
 ```

-    ## Warning in inner_join_impl(x, y, by$x, by$y): joining factors with
+    ## Warning: joining factors with different levels, coercing to character
-    ## different levels, coercing to character vector
+    ## vector

 ``` r
 head(counts_1990w_join)